-The vital institution known today as St. Philip's School and Community Center (referred to as "St. Philip's" or "School") grew out of the prayers and commitment of a small congregation of mission-focused African-American Episcopalians over 75 years ago.
-In the late 1950s youth in the community began to have juvenile delinquency issues.
+The vital institution is known today as St. Philip's School and Community Center (referred to as "St. Philip's" or "School") grew out of the prayers and commitment of a small congregation of mission-focused African-American Episcopalians over 75 years ago.
+In the 1950's youth in the community began to have juvenile delinquency issues.
 This prompted the men and women of St. Philip's church to find a solution to this growing problem.
-Their response was to unite with a few larger, sister Episcopalian churches in North Dallas and build a gymnasium where the youth in this South Dallas neighborhood could find constructive activities, particularly athletics.
+Their response was to develop community youth activities later to unite with a few larger, sister Episcopalian churches in North Dallas and build a gymnasium where the youth in this South Dallas neighborhood could find constructive activities, particularly athletics.
 This gymnasium still exists today, as does the athletic program that now serves over 500 children and youth annually.
 Traditional sports such as football, basketball, track, and soccer are offered, in addition to lacrosse and wrestling.

 Two decades later, a tragic incident involving a toddler inspired the congregation to unite with residents once again.
 A daycare center was established.
-The church eventually closed and over the past three decades, St. Philip's has blossomed into a vibrant and effective organization that provides a quality independent school education to over 280 children, ages PK2 through 8th grade, and numerous social and athletic services to over 1,500 children, youth, and adults through the community center.

-The Community Center is truly the heart of St. Philip's and provides a multitude of programs to meet the needs of hundreds of children and their families.
-This includes a Food Pantry, a senior citizens program, mentoring, an academic summer camp, legal clinics, and more.
+The church eventually closed and over the past three decades, St. Philip's has blossomed into a vibrant and effective organization that provides a quality independent school education to over 280 children, ages PK2 through 7th (8th grade in 23/24 school year), and numerous social and athletic services to over 1,500 children, youth, and adults through the Community Center.
+The Community Center is truly the heart of St. Philip's and provides dozens of programs to meet the needs of hundreds of children and their families.
+This includes a Food Pantry, an enrichment program, a senior citizens program, mentoring, an academic summer camp, legal clinics, and more.